rmsk2/rustpwman/README.md

 }
  ```

-If the referenced file does not exist the user is offered to create an empty encrypted data file using a new password and the file name specified on the command line.
-As a default the actual encryption key is derived using the Argon2id key derivation function. `rustpwman` also allows to alternatively use `scrypt` or to derive the key from the specified password using the following calculation:
+As a default the actual encryption key is derived from the entered password using the Argon2id key derivation function. `rustpwman` also allows to alternatively use `scrypt`
+or to derive the key from the specified password using the following calculation:

 ```
 SHA-256( password | salt | password )
 ```

 where `salt` is a random value of appropriate length and `|` symbolizes concatenation.
-It is also possible to select this or another password based key derivation function through the `--kdf` option or by a [config file](#configuration).
-Currently `scrypt`, `argon2` and `sha256` are valid as a parameter for this option and as a config file entry.
+It is also possible to select this or another password based key derivation function
+(PBKDF) through the `--kdf` option or by a [config file](#configuration).
+Currently `scrypt`, `argon2` and `sha256` are valid as a parameter for this option and as a config
+file entry.

 ## Format of payload data